UMR student about to make a shot with a basketball in hand.

 Health, Wellness and Recreation

-A healthy campus evokes a positive sense and nurtures a group identity marked by increased engagement, concern for others and a safe space for vulnerability and collaboration.
+A healthy campus evokes positivity, nurtures a group identity marked by increased engagement, concern for others and a safe space for vulnerability and collaboration.

-A community of well-being is where students, faculty and staff come together to create and foster a collaborative community that supports the continual development of individuals and the community as a whole.
+A community of well-being is where students, faculty and staff come together to create and foster collaboration that supports the continual development of individuals and as a whole.

 This intentional effort is campus-wide where all are responsible for conducting ongoing dialogue, generating educational opportunities, embracing diversity and connecting people and resources.